These efforts and initiatives are all accomplished with sound fiscal management in mind and guided by a passion for the

-Mayor Coleman is currently the President of the National League of Cities, a national organization of city leaders across the United States.
+Mayor Coleman is past President of the National League of Cities, a national organization of city leaders across the United States.
 In 2012, Mayor Coleman was elected as the Second Vice President of National League of Cities, and became the League’s Vice President in 2013.

 Under Mayor Coleman’s terms, Saint Paul’s downtown has seen a revitalization.
 As light rail ridership continues to increase and more restaurants and entertainment venues have moved in, demand for housing has increased exponentially and downtown’s vibrant culture has grown.

 Bridging the education gap for children has been at the core of Mayor Coleman’s agenda.
 Understanding that the future and current success of Saint Paul depends on our ability to equip our students with the tools for success from cradle to career, Mayor Coleman has introduced revolutionary programs such as Sprockets that focuses on how our students spend their crucial time outside of the classroom.
 Mayor Coleman has marshaled the best minds and resources to enrich the lives of children by extending social and academic opportunities beyond the school day, opening new doors of opportunity to a better life and creating a safe environment for them to live and play.